BUEC500C1/twitter-summarizer-rest-service-zhou-1/README.md

 # Goal
-Make your HW4 a REST service running on AWS
+Make your HW4 "Convert Tweet contents to a video" a REST service running on AWS

 ## Details
 Step 1: Use Flask as your WEB service platform